POSTED BY November 22, 2015 COMMENTS (112)ON

 Her money was not put on the purpose of buying the Ferrari someday.
-She did not spend the money on cigarette but then that same money kept getting consumed on some other things which came in small chunks.
+She did not spend the money on a cigarette but then that same money kept getting consumed on some other things which came in small chunks.

-Life kept throwing small and tempting desires and she fell for it without realizing about it.
+Life kept throwing small and tempting desires and she fell for it without realizing it.
 And finally at the end, did neither have the money, nor the Ferrari.

 If you leave your money in the saving bank account without giving it a strong purpose.
 Then the lifestyle today is such that no amount of money is enough to meet your short term desires.

 Justifying the expenses becomes very easy when you have the money sitting in front of you, waiting to spend.
-Investors are generally over-confident about their saving abilities and there is tons of research to prove that.
+Investors are generally over-confident about their saving abilities and there are tons of research to prove that.

 Here is the rule – “Lesser the money available in front of your eyes, higher the chances that you will restrict your useless spending.”.

 You need to take out the manual mode of saving money out of your life and take the help of automation.
 There has to be some way, where some part of your salary leaves your bank account and gets invested on its own.
-Because the more you leave the decision making to yourself, it’s not going to happen on consistent basis.
+Because the more you leave the decision making to yourself, it’s not going to happen on a consistent basis.
 Humans are designed to take the path of least resistance.
 Machines don’t make mistakes.

 Let some automated way to save your money, and it will happen consistently, without fail.
 No one will